WaveEngine/EvergineDocs/src/manual/addons/xrv/ui/windows_system.md

     }
 }
 ```

-In the sample, you can notice that we are subscribing to the _Closed_ event.
-This is safe as long as you unsubscribe from the event in the callback method, as we only allow a single dialog to be open at a time.
-This means, if we have another part of the code that has already opened a dialog and is waiting for the response, this new dialog opening will cause the _Closed_ event to be invoked for the previously opened dialog.
+In the example, we subscribe to the _Closed_ event and unsubscribe in the callback.
+Only one dialog can be open at a time, so opening a new dialog will close any existing one.

-_XRV_ dialogs have a property named _Result_ that you can check to know which button has been pressed by the user.

 **Alert Dialog**